BerWang/web/resources/01_prof_dev/ESP8266_arduino.md

 Install the Arduino IDE

+Install the [CH340 Drivers](https://sparks.gogo.co.nz/ch340.html) for your chosen platform.

-Install the [NodeMCU Drivers](https://github.com/nodemcu/nodemcu-devkit/tree/master/Drivers) for your chosen platform.
+You may need to install the [NodeMCU Drivers](https://github.com/nodemcu/nodemcu-devkit/tree/master/Drivers) for your chosen platform.

 Arduino > Preferences